ryanrowe2/StockTradingAI-Project/README.md

 - **Integration with Trading Environment:**
   The `SimpleTradingEnv` class simulates the market, and the agent’s performance is evaluated by its cumulative reward over episodes.

+The performance of the RL prototype using the inferred HMM regimes is explored in [HMM_and_RL_Experiments.ipynb](https://github.com/ryanrowe2/StockTradingAI-Project/blob/Milestone3/notebooks/HMM_and_RL_Experiments.ipynb)

 ---

 ## 8. Results & Comparative Analysis